dottedmag/twema/README.md

 * Sends messages from a Twitter thread as a single message
 * Shows pictures inline

+# API price

+Twitter now restricts access to the `home_timeline.json` API endpoint and requires one to pay $100/month for it.

+Instead head over to a nearby Nitter instance and grab feeds for all Twitter accounts you'd like to read.

 # Installation & configuration

 * Install the tool (e.g. `pip install twema`)